We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This is why we decided to cut the BS and dive into what works and what doesn’t when it comes to natural hair thickening remedies.

-It can be hard to tell what will actually give your locks a little extra "oomph," but turning to natural remedies to boost your hair’s thickness is a great, cost-effective idea — in theory.
+It can be hard to tell what will actually give your locks a little extra oomph.
+But turning to natural remedies to boost your hair’s thickness could be a great, cost-effective idea — in theory.

-While it might not suddenly ramp up the volume to an 11 overnight, making sure your hair follicles are healthy (and growing) is a great way to improve your hair’s thickness, says Michele Green, M.D., of RealSelf.
-But it's important to note that hair loss can be caused by multiple issues, so what works for one person might not work for you.
+While it might not suddenly ramp up the volume to an 11 overnight, making sure your hair follicles are healthy (and growing) is a great way to improve your hair’s thickness, says Michele Green, MD, of RealSelf.

 As it turns out, some natural hair growth tips actually do work.